dcsaorg/DCSA-EBL-Envelope/CONCEPTS_AND_BACKGROUND.md

 - If, for some reason, the bank(s) or consignee (or other involved party) require a physical (paper) original B/L, the eBL will be surrendered to the carrier.
 - The carrier will then issue a new physical (paper) B/L, including proof of past endorsement(s) until the point of the switch to paper.

+Note that at the technical level, Switch to paper is considered an amendment (i.e., they use the same action code).

 ## Potential risks
 **How to reissue eBL to the correct party in case a wrong identifier was selected**